daitranskku/AIC2024-TRACK4-TEAM15/README.md

 ```
 ## Training Co-DETR
 Here we show how to train the CO-DETR model on the FishEye8K dataset.
-Other models such as [YOLOv8](https://github.com/ultralytics/ultralytics), [YOLOv9](https://github.com/WongKinYiu/yolov9) are trained base on their original github repositories.
+Other models such as [YOLOv8](https://github.com/ultralytics/ultralytics), [YOLOv9](https://github.com/WongKinYiu/yolov9) are trained based on their original GitHub repositories.
 ```
 sh tools/dist_train.sh projects/CO-DETR/configs/codino/swinL_detr_o365_coco.py 2
 ```